 Ovid’s Metamorphoses is a 15-book epic, similar to the epic written by Homer containing the Iliad and the Odyssey.
-Each book has a different theme, and each theme is its own, self-contained world influencing many great artists over thousands of years–Shakespeare included.
+The overall theme across each book is metamorphosis.
+The book has influenced many great artists, like Shakespeare since it was published in 8AD.

-The Epic of Gilgamesh is not a Greek Mythology book; The Epic of Gilgamesh comes from ancient Mesopotamia, and is considered the oldest surviving text known to man.
+The Epic of Gilgamesh is not a Greek Mythology book so this is a bonus.
+The Epic of Gilgamesh comes from ancient Mesopotamia, and is considered the oldest surviving text known to man.